 The Fastest Path

-Nothing beats fasting on fresh juices or water (which is the ultimate) for rapid healing and repair.
+Nothing beats fasting on fresh raw juices or water (which is the ultimate) for rapid healing and repair.

-I've experienced extended fasts on both for myself throughout my lifetime and have guided many people through this process.
 This path allows you to not only experience powerful physical healing benefits, but an incredible level of mental and emotional enlightenment as well.

-There are certain cases where I'd recommend an extended number of days on the fastest path (i.e. on fresh fruit and vegetable juices or water), generally in a supervised environment, as a protocol to help people who have serious health problems.
+There are certain cases where we recommend an extended number of days on the fastest path (i.e. on fresh fruit and vegetable juices or water), generally in a supervised environment, as a protocol to help people who have serious health problems.